Battwo/blog/_posts/2025-12-5-the-art-of-debuging.md

 What's wrong?
 </h2>

-whats the issue with this code?
+what's the issue with this code?

 1. input() gives a string, not a number, so range(1, n) will cause an error.